hamoontakhmiri1984/hamoontakhmiri1984/README.md

 ## 🚀 About Me

-Results-driven **Frontend Developer** with solid experience in building production-ready UIs using **React** and **TypeScript**.
+Results-driven **Frontend Developer** with solid experience building production-ready UIs with **React** and **TypeScript**.

 - 🧱 Passionate about clean architecture and modular state management (Redux, Zustand, React Query)
-- 🎨 Strong sense for UI/UX and delivering fast, modern, scalable web applications
+- 🎨 Strong sense for UI/UX — fast, modern, scalable web applications
-- 🛠 Advocate of maintainable code and best engineering practices
+- 🛠 Advocate for maintainable code and solid engineering practices
-- 📚 Committed to continuous learning, teamwork, and delivering meaningful digital experiences
+- 📚 Committed to continuous learning, teamwork, and building meaningful digital products

 ---